ISLO Assessments

-Skyline College shaped, adopted, and published in the College Catalog five Institutional Student Learning Outcomes (ISLOs), which are derived from the AA/AS degree requirements: Effective Communication, Critical Thinking, Information Literacy, Citizenship, and Lifelong Wellness.
-They were updated in 2016 and are undergoing review and updating in 2022 - 2023.
+Skyline College shaped, adopted, and published in the College Catalog five Institutional Student Learning Outcomes (ISLOs), which are derived from the AA/AS degree requirements: Community Engagement, Critical and Creative Thinking, Effective Communication, Information Literacy, and Lifelong Wellness.
+They were updated and adopted by the College in 2022- 2023.

-Access the ISLO assessment calendar to know when each of the ISLOs will be assessed.
+Access the ISLO assessment calendar to know when each of the ISLOs will be assessed, and the handy mapping tool to identify which courses required for the degree reinforce each ISLO.

 The ISLOs are assessed with a direct measure.
 The direct measure involves the use of a rubric (see below), which enables faculty to have a common language and criteria around assessment.
 Starting in 2021 – 2022, Skyline College will feature one of the ISLOs each year.
 Via professional development, faculty will gain insights about how to foster the featured ISLO through curriculum, pedagogy, and assessment design.
 Degree bearing programs are expected to participate in the assessment of the ISLO by applying the relevant criteria from the rubric to evaluate students' work within their disciplinary framework.
 Specifically, degree bearing programs should assess at least one course that reinforces the featured ISLO, as indicated through the mapping, and therefore is well suited to assess the ISLO.
 They'll then discuss the course level results and report their findings in program review.
 The Institutional Effectiveness Committee will discusss the results in the aggregate.